raspberrypilearning/getting-started-scratch/en/step_5.md

 ---

-In the bottom-right corner of the Stage pane, click on **Choose a Backdrop**.
+In the bottom right-hand corner of the Stage pane, click on **Choose a Backdrop**.

 ![Image of Choose a Backdrop](images/stage-choose.png)